amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

 Remember, Merge Sort's magic comes from the merging step where the sorting is truly happening.
 It's a bit like assembling a puzzle: if you know that the pieces you're working with are already in the right order, you can focus on putting them together correctly, and the result will be a complete and correctly sorted puzzle.

 Your understanding seems to be on the right track, and working through the code like you're doing is a great way to solidify your grasp of the concept!

+---

+> **`const sortedLeft = mergeSort(firstHalf);` and `const sortedRight = mergeSort(inputList);`**

+Let's break down how the lines `const sortedLeft = mergeSort(firstHalf);` and `const sortedRight = mergeSort(inputList);` work in the context of your `mergeSort` function.

+1. **`const sortedLeft = mergeSort(firstHalf);`**
+   - In this line, you're recursively calling the `mergeSort` function on the `firstHalf` array.
+   - This step is essential because you're breaking down the `firstHalf` array into even smaller halves until they contain only one element each (base case).
+   - The recursion continues until each individual element is considered "sorted" in itself.
+   - As the recursion unwinds, you'll start merging these individual elements into pairs of sorted elements, then combine pairs into quadruples, and so on, until the entire `firstHalf` is sorted.

+2. **`const sortedRight = mergeSort(inputList);`**
+   - Similarly, you're recursively calling the `mergeSort` function on the `inputList` array.
+   - Just like with `firstHalf`, this will divide the remaining part of the array (`inputList`) into smaller halves, sort them, and then merge them back together.

+The key idea behind this recursive process is that the array is continually divided into smaller pieces until each piece contains only one element (or is already considered sorted).
+Then, as the recursion "unwinds," the individual sorted pieces are merged together to create larger sorted pieces.
+This process repeats until the entire array is sorted.

+So, the sequence of operations roughly looks like this:

+1. Call `mergeSort` on `firstHalf`, dividing it into smaller halves and sorting each piece along the way.
+2. Call `mergeSort` on `inputList`, dividing it into smaller halves and sorting each piece along the way.
+3. As the recursion unwinds, these sorted pieces will be merged together using the `merge` function.

+This recursive approach might feel a bit complex at first, but it's a powerful technique for solving problems that can be broken down into smaller subproblems.
+It's like solving a puzzle by breaking it into smaller, manageable pieces, solving each piece, and then putting everything back together to get the final solution.